ivannz/plyr/README.md

 # Plyr: nested `map`

-No more will you need to manually pack/unpack nested structures (dicts, lists, tuples etc.) in order to call the same function on its underlying objects.
-In order to support such basic arbitrarily nested objects, I wrote a c-api implementation of a `map`-like functionality for nested containers with arbitrary inner data.
+This python c-extension implementats a `map`-like functionality for arbitrarily nested *built-in* python containers, i.e. dicts, lists, tuples etc. No need to manually pack/repack nested structures in order to call the same function on its underlying non-container objects.
 See the dosctring of `plyr.apply` for more details.

 ```python
 from plyr import apply